 “I had an abortion when I was 16,” she said.
 “Because that’s what I should have done.
 Otherwise I would now have a 20-year-old kid.
 Anyway, those are things that people shouldn’t be dishonest about it.”

-The best-selling author and host of Chelsea Lately went on to say, “I wouldn’t be a good mother.
+The best-selling author and star of Chelsea Does went on to say, “I wouldn’t be a good mother.
 I have no regret at all.”

 - Julie Bowen:

 Actress Julie Bowen has won several awards for her portrayal of Claire Dunphy, the neurotic mother-of-three on the popular TV sitcom Modern Family.

 In real life, Julie also has three children: sons Oliver, 8, and 6-year-old twins, John and Gus.
 The funny mom says her experiences as a parent helps with her role.